 If you see one or two, now is the time to act before it gets worse.
 When you see 6 or 7, the bird likely has thousands of mites.
 More than that and the bird’s life could be in serious danger.
 This type of parasite generally will not lay it’s eggs on the bird, instead laying them in the coop.
 The mites might not be active during the day, but the reactions from their bites can be seen all day in your flock.

 An infected bird will be itchy and be excessively preening, possibly pulling out her feathers, especially near her vent.
 A bird suffering from anemia from a severe infestation will have a pale comb, be listless, and have reduced egg production.
 Red Mites are usually found spring-fall unless you live in a temperate climate.
-They do not die in the colder weather, however, they go dormant and can live up to a year without feeding, just hiding in your coop!
+They do not die in the colder weather, however, they go dormant and can live over 6 months without feeding, just hiding in your coop!

 Northern Fowl Mites: The symptoms of a Northern Fowl Mite infestation is similar to Red Mites – itching, excessive preening, missing feathers, anemia, pale comb, listlessness and decreased egg laying.
 They are slightly larger than Red Mites, but still super small and hard to see.
 The biggest difference is these parasites live on the chicken.
 They can only survive a few weeks without a blood source.

 This makes detection a little easier because you can check for them during daylight hours and in addition to the live mites, you can often see their nits (eggs) gathered at the base of feather shafts.
-Again, you’ll want to carefully part the feathers to check down to the skin to find them.
-Another difference is the life cycle of Northern Fowl Mites is under a week – so they are laying thousands of eggs every week, multiplying quickly.
-Treatment is the same.
+You’ll want to carefully part the feathers to check down to the skin to find them.
+The life cycle of Northern Fowl Mites is under a week – so they are laying thousands of eggs every week, multiplying quickly.
+Treatment is the same as Red Mites.
 Clean the coop for good measure (yes they don’t typically live in the coop, but they can for short periods of time) and treat the flock with a parasite treatment.
 You will want to repeat this weekly for a couple weeks to ensure you kill all the newly hatching mites.

 Scaly Leg Mites: These creepy crawlies, as expected, live primarily on your chicken’s legs & feet.
 They are too tiny for human eyes to see, but you can see the evidence they have been there.
 These mites burrow under the leg scales eating skin cells & tissue and depositing their waste.
 All that waste builds up, pushing the leg scales out, making them look thick and crusty.
 This can be very painful to the chicken and if left untreated can cause deformity and lameness.

-Treatment isn’t difficult, but it can take a long time to successfully eradicate these buggers.
-The most common way to treat the effected bird is to sit her in a warm bath for about 15 minutes to soften the scales, then take a soft, old toothbrush and gently scrub the legs.
+Treatment isn’t difficult, but it can take a long time to successfully eradicate.
+The most common way to treat the effected bird is to sit her in a warm bath with Epsom salt for about 15 minutes to soften the scales, then take a soft, old toothbrush and gently scrub the legs.
 Next sit the bird in an olive oil bath to suffocate the mites.
 Finally, totally cover the legs in Vaseline to further suffocate old mites & protect against new ones.
 This treatment will likely need to be repeated weekly for a month or longer.
-For severe cases, your vet might be able to prescribe an oral anti-parasite medication.
+For severe cases, you might want to consider adding a topical chemical parasite treatment.

 Poultry Lice: Very similar to mites are poultry lice.
 They are not the same kind of lice that infest humans, they will likely leave you alone.
 But they behave similarly to human lice.
 They live their whole lives & lays their eggs on the chicken & in their feathers.
 They are beige, super small & super fast, making them difficult to see on light colored birds.
 You will likely see nits piled up at the base of feather shafts, particularly near the vent area.
 Lice are not blood feeders, rather feeding on skin cells and feathers.